Ten ways to use kitty litter besides in the litter box

 For keeping humidity down in your home and basement

-#1-Clay kitty litter is good, but the scoopable kind works faster.
+Clay kitty litter is good, but the scoopable kind works faster and is better for this.
 Also, if you get one with a scent, it will make the house smell better.
-Be sure to put the litter in small bowls or short open boxes; because, if you leave the litter in the big box or bag, it won’t work as well.
+Be sure to put the litter in small bowls or short open boxes because, if you leave the litter in the big box or bag, it won’t work as well.
+The more surface that is available, the better it works.
 You can put them all over the house if you like, but be sure the containers sit high enough to avoid the attention of children and pets alike.
 Change as needed.
+(Just a quick note--because kitty litter is something that the cats use, you shouldn't use it for regular freshening.)

 I know it sounds a little silly, putting short boxes of kitty litter all over the house, but ya gotta do what ya gotta do.
 I, myself, like to decorate the containers before I use them.
 I had my kids do some of the decorating as well.
 I would give them construction paper to decorate and then wrap them around the containers.
 During Christmas, I would wrap them in leftover wrapping paper.
 Another idea is to put baking soda in with the clay type litter.
 It will help it to work more like the scoopable kind.
 If you get the bulk containers of both items, it will cost much less in the long run.